How do cats come to be in your care?

 Yes!
 Cats are very independent creatures and also sleep a lot!
-We just ask that there is a cat flap available so they can come and go as they please.
-In the absence of a cat flap, there should be a shed or garage they can have access to.
-This will ensure if the weather turns bad, or the cat feels threatened, from whatever source, they will have a place of safety to retreat to.
+We just ask that there is access to shelter via a cat flap to your home or access into a shed, garage or outbuilding.
+This ensures if the weather turns bad, or the cat feels threatened, from whatever source, they will have a place of safety to retreat to.

 However, for young kittens we do need to be sure that there is a neighbour or family member who can visit for the first few months.
-This is because kittens need to be fed three meals a day initially, so a lunchtime feed is essential.
+This is because kittens need to be fed multiple meals a day initially, so having someone around is essential.

 When are you more likely to have kittens at the rescue?
 Is it a certain time of year?

 What happens if I have problems with the cat I adopt?
-Can I return him/her?
+Can I return them ?

-Yes you can, but please remember that Cattery Staff are always available to give as much help and advice as possible to try and prevent this from happening.
+Our Cattery Staff are always available to give as much help and advice as possible to try and prevent this from happening.
 Cats do need time to settle in their new homes, some do not show their personalities right away and may need a few weeks to get used to their new surroundings.

 Why do you neuter, vaccinate and microchip all of your cats?

-What do you do to ensure your cats are happy/enrich their lives?
+What do you do to ensure your cats are happy and enrich their lives?

 We try to provide a homely environment for all of our cats.
 We provide light, bright , warm and comfortable pens with access to the outdoors for adult cats, along with toys, boxes, scratch posts, and have regular volunteers who come in and spend time grooming, playing with and giving treats to all the cats in our care.
-On a daily basis Cattery Staff also try and give as many hugs and cuddles out as possible!
+Cattery Staff give as many hugs and cuddles out as possible on a daily basis.

 Can you offer me help and advice on integrating my new cat with my existing cat?

-Cattery Staff will give as much help and advice as necessary to help you integrate a new cat into a house with an existing cat – even if it hasn't been adopted from us.
+Cattery Staff will give as much help and advice as necessary to help you integrate a new cat into a house with an existing cat – even if the cat hasn’t been adopted from us.
 Why not give us a call?

 How can volunteers help your cats?

 We have many volunteers who come in early in the morning to help clean and feed our cats on site.
-As we have low staffing levels we could not manage without them.
-We also have other volunteers who come in to groom and spend time with the cats, often bringing them tasty treats!
+We could not manage without them.
+We also have other volunteers who come in to groom, socialise and spend time with the cats, often bringing them tasty treats!

 Do you have cats in foster homes?

-Our main need for fosterer’s is during kitten season when we need a safe and calm environment for expectant and nursing mums.
-We do however also need foster homes for old or ill cats who are not coping well with rescue life.
+Yes.
+We use foster homes during kitten season when we need a safe and calm environment for expectant and nursing mums.
+We also use foster homes for old or ill cats who are not coping well with rescue life.

 If I live on a busy main road will you let me adopt a cat?

-Our policy is not to re-home cats – suitable for being outdoor cats - to a home on a busy main road.
-However, we sometimes have cats that are more suited to being an ‘indoor cat’.
+Our policy is not to re-home cats who need outdoor space to a home on a busy main road.
+However, we sometimes have cats that are more suited to being an indoor cat.
 Please speak to Cattery Staff about your situation and we will advise on what is the best thing to do.
 We will always home cats based on their needs.

 Why do some cats have to live indoors?

-There are a number of reasons why certain cats need to be ‘indoor only’.
-These may include deafness, blindness, because they are FIV positive.
+This may be due to health reasons , including deafness and blindness, or because they are FIV positive.
 They may have always lived indoors and therefore not savvy to any dangers outdoors.
-Sometimes simply just down to their personality.
-Some cats are very nervous and can be easily spooked, so for their own safety an indoor life is best for them.
+Sometimes simply just down to their personality, some cats can be very nervous and easily spooked, so for their own safety an indoor life is best for them.

 What is FIV and do you rehome cats with this condition?

 Feline Immunodeficiency Virus (FIV) is a lifetime illness.
 It depletes the number of white blood cells meaning the cat is less able to fight off infection.
 It is transmitted from cat to cat, mainly through biting.
 It cannot be passed to humans or other animals. .
 It is more likely to be found in un-neutered Toms who spread this disease through fighting.
-We do re-home FIV cats but insist that unless you have a cat proof garden the cat must be an indoor only cat to prevent it from coming into contact with other cats, which may increase the chance of the infection being passed on.
+We do re-home FIV cats but insist that unless you have a catio or cat proof outdoor space the cat must be an indoor only cat to prevent it from coming into contact with other cats, potentially increasing the chance of the infection being passed on

 What is your waiting list and why do you need to operate it?

-Unfortunately in Liverpool our waiting list is currently closed due to the high number of cats (over 200) that are on it.
-As we so often have to deal with immediate emergencies it can be very difficult to admit from the waiting list and it is unfair to get peoples hopes up when we aren’t realistically able to help.
+We sometimes have to close our list due to the high number of cats that are on it.
+As we often have to deal with immediate emergencies it can be very difficult to admit from the waiting list and we are unable to give a timescale.
+We will always try and help if we can.

 Can I bring my cat to the rescue to see how it mixes with the cats in the rescue?

-No. Being in a rescue environment is stressful for any cat – even those in our care.
-Bringing your own cat here to meet a potential friend will just be stressful for your cat, and also not give a true indication of how they would normally deal with and react to a new friend.
+No. Being in a rescue environment is stressful for any cat.
+Bringing your own cat here to meet a potential friend will just be stressful for both cats, and also not give a true indication of how they would normally deal with and react to each other.

 What is a feral cat?

-Feral cats are not, despite a popular misconception, a specific breed of cat.
-They unfortunately are cats who have been born outside of a home environment (usually to a long term stray), and therefore never had human contact.
-Unfortunately, if un-neutered they will then breed and so the chain continues.
-Feral cats are very defensive, and when confronted/cornered they can become aggressive towards humans.
+Feral cats are cats who have been born outside of a home environment, often to long term strays, and therefore never had human contact.
+Usually they are un-neutered and they will continue to breed and so the chain continues.
+Feral cats are very defensive, and when confronted they can become aggressive towards humans.
 They tend to live in colonies with other feral cats being their family.
 People sometimes call stray cats ‘feral’, but strays will come to humans, even if they are a little wary.
 Feral will not let humans approach them.

 How do you help feral cats?
 Do you keep them on site and do you rehome them?

-We have a neutering scheme for feral cats.
-The cats are trapped, neutered and where possible and practical, returned to the area where they were originally living.
-We do not have any on site as we feel it is cruel to keep them caged here, and the chance of them being adopted is very low.
-Occasionally if and area is so bad that we feel to return a feral cat or cats there once neutered would be seriously detrimental to their wellbeing we will request homes for small groups in places such as riding stables or small holdings.
-The adopter will need to feed the cats and keep an eye out to ensure they remain healthy but otherwise allow them to live their lives undisturbed.
+Occasionally if an area is unsafe to return a feral cat or cats to and would be seriously detrimental to their wellbeing, we will request homes for small groups in places such as riding stables, farms or small holdings.
+The adopter will need to feed the cats daily, as they would a companion cat, and maintain their health but otherwise allow them to live their lives undisturbed.

 How long can cats live for?

-Domestic cats (not pedigree cats) can live for up to 20 years or more, therefore we do not class 7/8 year old cats as being old.
-Cats are a long term commitment and this should be taken into account when considering adoption.
+Domestic cats can live for up to 20 years or more.
+Cats are a long-term commitment, and this should be taken into account when considering adoption.
 Adopters ages are asked during the application stages so we can match them with appropriately aged cats.

 How do dogs get to be in your care?

 Our dogs come from all kinds of situations.
-People usually phone us about a dog needing help, but they also sometimes arrive at our door.
-Other rescues can also ask for help, and we often hear about stray dogs.
-We operate a ‘waiting list’ so we can take details of dogs that need help; this is because we often can’t help dogs immediately, due to lack of kennel space.
-The most common reasons for dogs being given up are work commitments, young children in the home, divorce, relationship breakdowns, death of an owner, properties where pets aren’t allowed and illness.
+People usually phone us about a dog needing help, sometimes they just arrive at our door.
+Other rescues can also ask for help.
+The most common reasons for dogs being given up are work commitments, young children in the home, divorce or relationship breakdowns, death of an owner, properties where pets aren’t allowed, illness and financial problems.
+We operate a ‘waiting list’ so we can take details of dogs that need help; this is because we can’t always help dogs immediately, due to lack of kennel space.

 Why don’t you let the public view your dogs in their kennels?

 It can be very distressing for a dog to see strangers in their ‘home’ environment.
-If a stranger stands and stares at them in their kennel they will become excited, fearful, or protective, or sometimes feel all of these emotions, and they will react in a very negative way.
-The stranger will therefore not see a true reflection of the dog’s personality and possibly all of the dogs in the kennel block will have been upset without good reason.
+If a stranger stands and stares at them in their kennel they will become excited, fearful, protective, or sometimes feel all of these emotions, and they can react in a very negative way.
+The stranger will therefore not see a true reflection of the dog’s personality and it is likely all of the dogs in the kennel block will become disturbed and upset too.

 How many kennels do you have?